 Gadwall are dabbling ducks—they ride fairly high in the water and they tip forward to graze on submerged plants that they can reach with their outstretched necks.
 They rarely dive.
 Gadwall sometimes steal food from American Coots.
 Like most ducks they often form flocks, and you may see them fidgeting as they swim about each other.
 These movements are actually a complex series of displays that communicate pair bonds, levels of aggression, and degrees of interest among potential mates.
 For example, Gadwall may send warnings to each other off by lifting their chin or opening their bill at another bird.
 A male may seek a female’s attention by ruffling his head feathers, drawing the head close to the body, and then rearing up out of the water and pushing his head forward.
 Further courtship displays include the male arching his head over his back and then jerking forward while raising his tail and wing coverts; pushing his bill underwater and then quickly tossing water into the air while whistling; and rearing up while raking his bill through the water and whistling.
 A female may show her interest by arching her head and neck and repeatedly moving it forward and then to the side away from the male.
 As the pair bond strengthens, the two birds face each other and raise and lower their heads, chins up; or turn their head and place the bill behind the wing, as if preening.
 Courtship happens in fall and early winter; virtually all females find mates by November.
 Gadwall are seasonally monogamous.
 Predators of eggs and young include California and Ring-billed gulls, Northern Harriers, foxes, weasels, mink, coyotes, and badgers.Back to top

-Gadwall populations increased by over 2.5 percent per year between 1966 and 2010, according to the North American Breeding Bird Survey.
-The species is not on the 2014 State of the Birds Watch List.
-Gadwall are the third most hunted duck species (after Mallard and Green-winged Teal), with some 1.7 million of them harvested in 2010.
-Slightly more than 1 in every 10 ducks shot by U.S. hunters is a Gadwall.
-Duck harvests are carefully managed, and Gadwall numbers are still strong in part because of the conservation of both wetlands and adjacent upland nesting habitat through the Conservation Reserve Program and the North American Waterfowl Management Plan, as well as the efforts of private conservation groups such as Ducks Unlimited.Back to top
+Gadwall populations increased by about 1.7% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 4.4 million individuals and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Gadwall are the third most hunted duck species (after Mallard and Green-winged Teal), with some 1.25 million of them harvested in 2020.
+Duck harvests are carefully managed, and Gadwall numbers are still strong, in part because of the conservation of both wetlands and adjacent upland nesting habitat through the Conservation Reserve Program and the North American Waterfowl Management Plan, as well as the efforts of private conservation groups such as Ducks Unlimited.Back to top